-Total benefits and expenses increased \$30.9 million or 32.1%, and \$15.7 million or 19.4%, in 2011 and 2010, respectively.
+Total benefits and expenses increased \$3.1 million or 2.4%, and \$31.3 million or 31.6%, in 2012 and 2011, respectively.
+The increase in benefits and expenses in 2012 is primarily due to an increase in interest expense of \$2.7 million largely due to interest expense related to uncertain tax positions of \$2.7 million.
 The increase in total benefits and expenses in 2011 was primarily due to an increase in other operating expenses related to employee compensation as well as a loss associated with the redemption and remarketing associated with Preferred Income Equity Redeemable Securities of \$4.4 million.
 This loss reflects the recognition of the unamortized issuance costs of the original preferred securities.
-Also, interest expense related to higher interest provisions for income taxes related to uncertain tax positions of \$8.5 million and interest on a higher level of outstanding debt.
-Collateral finance facility expense increased \$4.5 million related to a collateral financing arrangement entered into with an international bank.
-The increase in total benefits and expenses in 2010 was primarily due to increased interest expense related to the aforementioned senior notes issued in 2009 partially offset by lower policy acquisition costs and other insurance expenses in 2010, primarily due to increased charges to the operating segments for the use of capital.
+Also contributing to the increase in 2011 was interest expense related to uncertain tax positions which increased by \$8.5 million and interest on a higher level of outstanding debt.
+Collateral finance facility expense increased \$4.5 million related to a collateral financing arrangement transacted with an international bank.